marghemolaro/RT_1dps_correction/README.md

 - zR_range.dat: zR models considered;
 - R_correction.dat: R_zR(z_dash,k) values, with each column referring to values for a different zR model;

-If you use this script for your scientific work, we kindly ask you to please reference: Molaro et al. in prep (https://arxiv.org/abs/2109.06897)
+If you use this script for your scientific work, we kindly ask you to please reference: Molaro et al. in 2022 (https://ui.adsabs.harvard.edu/abs/2022MNRAS.509.6119M/abstract)